MEET THE STAFF

 Prior to UCAN, Melanie worked as an attorney in private practice for 25 years, focusing on profit and nonprofit corporate law, general business law and securities law.

-She enjoys playing with her 4 rescue animals, Blackie her dog and three cats, Katniss, Grayson and Calypso, which she rescued from a hoarding situation when they were just a few weeks old.
-She also loves fostering cats and kittens for local shelters.
+She enjoys reading and playing with her rescue animals, senior dogs Blackie and Teeny and three cats, Katniss, Grayson and Calypso, which she rescued from a hoarding situation when they were just a few weeks old.
+She also loves helping to save lives by fostering cats and kittens for local shelters.

-Jessica calls Northern Kentucky home with her rescue dog, Olive.
+Originally from Minnesota, Jessica now calls Northern Kentucky home with her super sweet rescue dog, Olive.

 Amy Strabala, DVM